grosser/parallel_tests/Readme.md

         --ignore-tags [PATTERN]      When counting steps ignore scenarios with tags that match this pattern --nice                       execute test commands with low priority.
-        --runtime-log [PATH]         Location of previously recorded test runtimes --verbose                    Print more output
+        --runtime-log [PATH]         Location of previously recorded test runtimes --allowed-missing            Allowed percentage of missing runtimes (default = 50) --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --verbose                    Print more output
     -v, --version                    Show Version
     -h, --help                       Show this.